Skip to main content

 The brain is composed of the cerebrum, cerebellum, and brainstem, each with distinct functions.

-• Which of the following best describes a major role of the thalamus?
+• What is a major role of the thalamus?

 The thalamus serves as a relay station for sensory information to the cerebral cortex.